blaynem/rumble-raffle-DAO/README.md

 - ~~Split apart Rumble / Server / Web~~
   - Clean up folders of useless info
 - Server
+  - Send back the list of possible roomIds to set inside pages/[rumbleRoomId].
   - Hosting place?
   - Saving / Fetching of all the pve / pvp / revive activity objects
   - Returning only pieces of the activity log every 30s or whatever its set to